Chenxi96/blog-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/css/css_align.asp) - This helped me center a div.
+- [Center a Div](https://www.w3schools.com/css/css_align.asp) - This helped me center a div.
-- [Example resource 2](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is a great site which help me use flexbox.
+- [FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is a great site which help me use flexbox.

 ## Author